What are Life Rules?

-With that, here are 5 life rules to help you avoid making bad decisions.
+The 5 life rules to help you avoid making bad decisions are simple and straightforward:

 We are prone to confusing decisions with outcomes.